- Why has the right turn westbound access been removed from Springbank Road to Oxford Circus?

 - How will pedestrian safety be managed given the proposed four-way realigned intersection will result in longer crossing distances?

-The pedestrian ‘green’ crossing times will be considered as the design progresses.
+The pedestrian ‘green’ crossing times have been set to allow sufficient time for pedestrians to cross the intersection.
 It is important to note that the pedestrian crossings at the intersection will have pedestrian sensors to hold traffic in accordance with DIT Traffic Signal Design Specifications.
 The existing pedestrian actuated (push button) crossing on Goodwood Road, just south of Boothby Street, will remain.
 The project will also upgrade the ‘Koala’ crossing on Daws Road to a pedestrian actuated (push button) crossing.

 - How will traffic delays be managed during construction so that ‘rat running’ through local streets will not occur?